Smith508/Speedy/README.md

 # Speedy

-Speedy is a class designed to help pinpoint locations in your code that may need to be optimized.
+Speedy is a class designed to help with optimization and is meant to show you how long a method or task takes to complete.

+# Overview

+# Example